lorserker/ben/UCBC 2024/README.md

         "Weak natural 2M"

 The convention card to load into BBA is located in [BBA Convention Cards](BBA%20convention%20cards/BEN-UCBC.bbsa)

+As many conventions has different flavors we will use the definitions on Bridge Bum ['https://www.bridgebum.com/']

 The boards to be used for training is located in [Boards](Boards/)